What does this software cost?

 During the evaluation period, and for registered users – Yes.

-If you don’t register, then open file can’t be copied.
+If you don’t register, then open files can’t be copied.

 Can I make backup jobs like some other programs, with each job having a source and destination?